CornellLabofOrnithology/auk/cran-comments.md

-# auk 0.8.2
+# auk 0.9.0

-- handle changes to project names resulting from release of eBird Projects
+- update to align with the 2025 taxonomy update

 # Test environments